gdevenyi/NeuroAnsible/README.md

 This playbook also succcessfully executes on WSL installations on Ubuntu.

-Prerequiste to use this playbook is installation of ansible.
+Prerequistes to use this playbook is installation of ansible.

 Total installation size as of 2024-05-24 is approximately 110GB.

+This can be significantly reduced by skipping the installation of the resources with `--skip-tags resources`

 ## Software Requirements